CTXz/stm32f1-picopwner/README.md

 we will use a power glitching attack.
 The attack board (Pi Pico) will first prepare `BOOT0` high and then toggle the power of the target board off.
 After switching the power off, the attack board will monitor the `NRST` pin's logic state and immediately restore power once it the `NRST` pin drops low.
 Due to the short time it takes for the `NRST` pin to drop low, the SRAM contents will remain preserved (due to data retention) and the STM32F1 will boot into SRAM since `BOOT0` and `BOOT1` are now both high.
-The RDP lock caused by condition 1 will also be ridden since the debug probe is not connected to the target board any more and a power cycle has occurred.
+The RDP lock caused by condition 1 will also be ridden since the debug probe is not connected to the target board anymore and a power cycle has occurred.

 ![Power Glitching](img/PowerGlitching.png)
 [Source](https://www.usenix.org/system/files/woot20-paper-obermaier.pdf)